The 8 Best Beaches in Koh Samui, Thailand

 Koh Samui has the potential to become your tropical dream.

-With Koh Samui being one of the top tourist destinations in Thailand, you unfortunately can’t expect completely undisturbed beaches.
+With the island being one of the top tourist destinations in Thailand, you unfortunately can’t expect completely undisturbed beaches.

-Nonetheless, there are are plenty of beautiful beaches around the island!
+Nonetheless, there are are plenty of beautiful beaches in Koh Samui!

 In our opinion, the beaches are the main reason to visit Koh Samui.

-We stayed at Koh Samui for one and a half months in January 2019 to work on our documentary film about sustainable coffee.
+We stayed at Koh Samui for one and a half months in January 2019 to work on our documentary film about sustainable coffee and we returned again in 2024 with our baby.

 While we lived there we got to explore the many gorgeous beaches.